 Water is one of the key reasons for human survival and civilization in general.
-Water is considered to be the most important factor behind existence of life on earth.
-Human body is made of 70 percent of water, much of which is lost though urine and sweat, which is the reason why experts and nutritionists emphasise upon the need to be hydrated at all times.
-Water carries out many important jobs such as flushing bacteria out of your bladder, aiding digestion, carrying nutrients and oxygen to the cells, preventing constipation, maintaining the electrolyte (sodium) balance, etc. Water and its importance have been emphasized upon since centuries.
+Water is considered to be the most important factor behind the existence of life on earth.
+The human body is made of 70 percent of water, much of which is lost through urine and sweat, which is the reason why experts and nutritionists emphasize the need to be hydrated at all times.
+Water carries out many important jobs such as flushing bacteria out of your bladder, aiding digestion, carrying nutrients and oxygen to the cells, preventing constipation, maintaining the electrolyte (sodium) balance, etc. Water and its importance have been emphasized for centuries.
 In India, traditionally we always offer a glass of water to anyone who comes home, be it a guest or a member of the family returning after a long day at work.
-The colourless and tasteless elixir of life comes in many types.
-Here’s a water guide for all those wondering what is a sparkling water and how does it differ from the regular mineral varieties.
+The colorless and tasteless elixir of life comes in many types.
+Here's a water guide for all those wondering what is sparkling water and how does it differ from the regular mineral varieties.

 1. Tap water

 Tap water is the water that you get directly from your faucet, it may or may not be suited for drinking purposes.
 It is widely used for household chores such as cleaning, cooking, gardening, and washing clothes.
 It must meet the regulations set by the local Municipal bodies.

 Tap water is a type of water is the water that you get directly from your faucet

 (Also read: Benefits Of Alkaline Water: Health Benefits, How To Make Alkaline Water And Its Side Effects)